rustfoundation/foundation.rust-lang.org/news/rust-foundation-grantee-spotlight-lisa-crossman.md

 ### ***Q: What was your experience as a grantee like overall?&nbsp;***

 The program has a really nice community feel and I feel well-supported.
-I will say that by and large, the other grantees are a bit less chatty than I am but then again, I come from a lab environment where biologists are very chatty!
+I will say that by and large, the other grantees are a bit less chatty than I am but then again, I come from a lab environment where biologists are *very* chatty!
 Overall, it has been a fantastic experience.&nbsp;

 ### ***Q: Name one new thing about Rust that you’ve learned from your work under the program.***

 I actually learned a ton of Rust during this program.
-Being a grantee probably increased my knowledge hugely, so it's difficult to name one thing that I learned.&nbsp;
+Being a Rust Foundation Grantee probably increased my knowledge hugely, so it's difficult to name one thing that I learned.&nbsp;

 I suppose one thing I was surprised by is that Rust can actually be more like Python than I initially thought.
 You can kind of get away with not writing loads of structs and traits.
 Similar to Python, once you have foundational Rust knowledge, it’s simple to get on with.&nbsp;